Meez25/LITReview/README.md

 pip install -r requirements.txt
 ```

-This will install all the dependancies necessary to run the WebServer
+This will install all the dependancies necessary to run the Django Server

 Then :
 ``` bash